sarvarsheikh/qryx/README.md

 - 🎬 **Cinematic animations** — Lottie-powered QR reveal effects, scanline overlays, and flickering terminal boot sequences
 - 📥 **Multi-format export** — download your QR codes as PNG, JPG, or SVG

----

-## 🎬 The QR Animation (`qr-animation.json`)

-The `qr-animation.json` Lottie file powers the **intro/idle animation** on the right panel before the user enters terminal mode.
-Here's what it is:

-- **A cinematic QR code reveal** — a stylized 300×307px animation running at **60fps** for ~67 frames
-- **Green pixel grid** — individual rectangular blocks colored in `rgb(128, 239, 128)` (a neon green matching the project theme) arranged in an 8×8 grid pattern across multiple rows
-- **Dissolve-flicker effect** — each block fades out with a multi-stage opacity flicker (100% → 0% → 25% → 0% → 6.3% → 0% → 1.6% → 0%), creating a glitchy digital dissolve
-- **QR code underlay** — beneath the dissolving grid, a full QR code image is revealed with the QRYX logo embedded at center
-- **Scanning frame overlay** — four corner brackets (L-shaped white strokes) frame the QR code like a camera viewfinder, with crosshair lines (horizontal + vertical) for a targeting/scanning aesthetic
-- **Staggered timing** — each pixel block starts its dissolve at a different time offset, creating a wave-like cascade across the grid

-The animation adapts its colors dynamically — when the user changes QR foreground colors via `/color`, the Lottie fill colors update in real-time to match.

----

 ## ⚙️ Commands Reference